georgian-io/GAL/Workshops/2024-03-22 - Evaluation & Deployment/Evaluation/README.md

 2. `02-dataset-creation.ipynb`:Create evaluation dataset
 3. `03-metrics-definition.ipynb`: Define metrics to use
 4. `04-app-evaluation.ipynb`: Evaluate the app
-5. `05-optional-langsmith.ipynb`: Using LangSmith for tracing and evaluation
+5. `05-optional-langsmith.ipynb`: [Optional] Using LangSmith for tracing and evaluation
-6. `06-optional-langfuse.ipynb`: Using Langfuse for tracing and evaluation
+6. `06-optional-langfuse.ipynb`: [Optional] Using Langfuse for tracing and evaluation

+## Required: Using an LLM
+We use langchain for all the code in the notebooks.
+By default we are using an OpenAI model and thus require an OpenAI key.
+However, you can change the LLM being used and the code should still work.
+You can refer to the [LangChain documentation](https://python.langchain.com/docs/integrations/llms/).
+The entire example will cost around $25 with OpenAI.

 ## Optional: Using LangSmith or Langfuse
 LangSmith and Langfuse are observability tools to help evaluate LLM during development or monitoring during production.
 LangSmith is a tool provided by LangChain.
-As of February 22nd, 2024, they provide the first 3000 traces free per month, and each additional trace is $0.005.
+As of February 2024, they provide the first 3000 traces free per month, and each additional trace is $0.005.

 Langfuse is an open-sourced observability tool.
 You can optionally self-host the solution for free and the code is available on [their github repo](https://github.com/langfuse/langfuse).
-If you choose to use their managed solution, as of February 22nd, 2024, they allow for the first 50,000 traces free per month.
+If you choose to use their managed solution, as of February 2024, they allow for the first 50,000 traces free per month.

 If you'd like to integrate the evaluation with [LangSmith](https://smith.langchain.com/) or [Langfuse](https://langfuse.com/), please sign up on their platform and get the API keys.